dalibo/cnpg-plugin-pgbackrest/README.md

       key-secret: <secret_to_replace>
     ```

--   Adapt the PostgreSQL Cluster definition with:
+-   Adapt the PostgreSQL Cluster manifest by:

-    -   the plugin `pgbackrest.dalibo.com` (under the plugins entry)
+    -   Adding the plugin definition `pgbackrest.dalibo.com` under the
+        `plugins` entry.
-    -   the `s3` parameters directly bellow the plugin declaration
+    -   Specifying the `s3` parameters directly below the plugin
+        declaration

     Example: